Arksine/moonraker/docs/configuration.md

 ## Octoprint compatibility
-Enables partial support of Octoprint API is implemented with the purpose of allowing uploading of sliced prints to a mainsail instance.
+Enables partial support of Octoprint API is implemented with the purpose of allowing uploading of sliced prints to a moonraker instance.
 Currently we support Slic3r derivatives and Cura with Cura-Octoprint.

 ```